 Is there a plan to cut most of a single park?

-No. The draft Implementation Plan is system-wide and high-level.
-It identifies areas within parks that, based on high-level data, show a need for restoration action and lays out a 10-year strategy and rolling one- to three-year windows to identify where assessments, planning, and treatments may occur across multiple parks.
+No. The Strategic Plan is system-wide and high-level.
+It identifies areas within parks that, based on high-level data, show a need for evaluation for restoration action and lays out a 10-year strategy to assist in staff work planning to better identify where assessments, planning, and treatments may occur across multiple parks.
 Park-specific treatment areas and schedules are set later, after site assessments, park-level planning, public outreach, and permits.

 How will the public be involved before work happens?

-Before any on-the-ground work in a park, the County develops a park-specific stewardship and restoration plan.
+Before any on-the-ground work in a park, the County develops a park-specific stewardship and restoration plan based on extensive site-specific data gathering.
 That plan compiles conditions, identifies needs, evaluates effects, and includes outreach and collaboration with the public, Tribes, volunteers, conservation partners, and other stakeholders.

 What protections are in place for water, wildlife, and soils?